 The pool shell consists of a reinforced cast in place concrete walls and floor.
-The size of the structure is unknown, and size of bar is unknown.

-Originally constructed to be a flow through pool using salt water.
+The pool was originally constructed to be a flow through pool using salt water.
 Adverse effects of sodium chloride have been seen on the walls of the pool.

 There were no expansion joints or construction joints found in the concrete structure.
 There was no available information on the structure of the pool to determine wall and floor thicknesses and reinforcing.
-However, given several visible and leaking cracks in the pool wall along the reported water
+However, given several visible and leaking cracks in the pool wall along with significant daily water loss, structural failure has occurred.